kentamt/cviz/README.md

 # Cviz
-Visualisation tool for Python simulator.
+Web-based visualisation tool for Python simulator.

+You can publish your data to visualise in your Python code.

 <table>
   <tr>